• About Me

 9. Shelter Clothing

-Shelter - Ethical Canadian Brands
+Shelter - Ethical Canadian Brands PIN IT

 Shelter Clothing provides timeless, eco-friendly fashion by a 100% women-led team, headquartered on Vancouver Island and made in Vancouver.
 Their collections are durable and sustainable, for you to live, work and play in.
 Shelter Clothing ensures that every step of their production process adheres to strict environmental and social standards.
 By using natural and recycled materials, they minimize their ecological footprint while offering high-quality, stylish garments.
 Shelter focuses on making sure their garments are accessible and inclusive to all.